 Article VI.
 Procedures for Charges, Educational Conferences and Hearings (Title IX Cases) Federal anti-discrimination laws articulated in Title IX of the Education Amendments of 1972 (20 U.S.C. §1681-1688) and federal regulations or guidelines require that institutions of higher education provide an equitable process for adjudicating cases of sexual misconduct, sexual violence and gender-based discrimination ("Title IX").
-As such, the University has established an alternative hearing procedure under this policy to address and adjudicate alleged sexual misconduct, sexual violence and gender-based discrimination violations where the charged student is a University student and the complainant is a University student or employee.
+As such, the University has established an alternative hearing procedure under this policy to address and adjudicate alleged sexual misconduct, sexual violence and gender-based discrimination violations where the accused charged student is a University student and the complainant is a University student or employee.

-When the University has received a Title IX complaint, the University's Title IX Coordinator will review the complaint to determine whether, assuming the allegations to be true, the Title IX Policy would be violated based on the allegations.
-If the allegations would constitute a violation, the Title IX Coordinator will assign the case to a Title IX Investigator.
-The Investigator is a neutral fact-finder who, during the course of the investigation, typically conducts interviews with the complainant, the charged student, and any witnesses.
+When the University has received a Title IX complaint of sexual misconduct, sexual violence or gender-based discrimination, the University's Title IX Coordinator will review the complaint to determine whether, assuming the allegations to be true, the Sexual Misconduct, Sexual Violence or Gender Based Discrimination-Title IX Policy would be violated based on the allegations.
+If the allegations would constitute a violation, the Title IX Coordinator will assign the case to a Title IX Linvestigator.
+The Investigator is a neutral fact-finder who, during the course of the investigation, typically conducts interviews with the complainant, the charged studentaccused student, and any witnesses.
 At the conclusion of the investigation, if it is determined that there is sufficient cause to move forward with formal charges of misconduct against a student under this regulation, the Title IX Coordinator will notify the Dean of Student's Office.

-- 1. Notice of Charges - a.
-The Dean of Students Office will notify the charged student via email of the allegations and charge(s). - a.
-The notice will include scheduling information for the Educational Conference.
-If the time or date of the Educational Conference is not convenient to the charged student, the charged student must notify the Dean of Students Office within two business days to reschedule.
+1. Notice of Charges

+a.
+The Dean of Students Office will notify the charged student via email of the allegations and charge(s).

+a.
+The notice will include scheduling information for the Educational Conferencethe date and time of an Educational Conference.
+The conference will be scheduled no earlier than three business days from the date of the notice unless requested by the student.
+If the time or date of the Educational conference Conference is not convenient to the studentcharged student, the charged student must notify the Dean of Students Office within two business days to reschedule.